1000 GIS Applications & Uses

 203. GeoEvent Notification – Avoiding high-crime areas with geofencing when delivering high-valued goods.

-204. Extra Penalties – Dishing out extra penalties to criminals if convicted of selling drugs within a specified distance of a school property.
+204. Extra Penalties – Dishing out extra penalties to criminals if convicted of selling drugs within a specified distance of school property.

 205. Illegal Smuggling – Monitoring cross-border smuggling activity by placing a GPS on a vehicle with a warrant to do so.

 206. Fear of Crime – Interviewing individuals for fear of crime using GPS-enabled mobile computing.